-In addition, the Findhorn Foundation has over a hundred Fellows, individuals whom we honour and appreciate for their transformative work in the world.
-All these Findhorn Fellows have a strong connection with our community and find a strong resonance between their work and ours.
+Please meet our Findhorn Fellows, people we love, honour and appreciate for the transformative work they do in the world.
+They all have strong connections with the Findhorn Foundation, and there’s a strong resonance between their work and ours.

 Abdul Aziz Said, Syrian-born citizen diplomat and senior ranking professor of International Relations in the School of International Studies at the American University in Washington, D.C., where he focuses on world politics and the Middle East.
 Widely known for his dedication to the cause of peace, he is a sought-after author, lecturer and participant in national and international meetings and activities.

 Alan Heeks, expert on sustainable living: founder of three successful green education/housing projects with a Findhorn inspiration, author of The Natural Advantage, co-founder of the Men Beyond 50 Network.
 He is leading the Facing the 2020s project: researching the pressures of the next decade, and resilient responses at the personal and community levels.

 Alan Watson Featherstone, former Foundation Trustee and founder/director of the Trees For Life charity for 30 years where he superintended the planting of more than a million trees.
 He recently left Trees For Life to pursue his love of trees in other projects.